What are the leave no trace principles?

 By reducing our impact as we visit, photograph, and celebrate outdoors, we can protect these places we love!
-You don’t have to limit your celebration to reduce your impact–this guide will help you each step of the way as you plan, prepare, and finally get married somewhere beautiful!
+But, you don’t have to limit your celebration to reduce your impact–this guide will help you each step of the way as you plan, prepare, and finally get married somewhere beautiful!

-Simply put, Leave No Trace is a set of ethics & best practices we should follow to enjoy and protect the outdoors at the same time.
-Leave No Trace has a set of 7 minimum-impact principles, that help guide our decisions when we’re outside.
+Simply put, Leave No Trace is a set of ethics & best practices we should follow to enjoy and protect the outdoors simultaneously.
+Leave No Trace has a set of 7 minimum-impact principles that help guide our decisions when we’re outside.